mikais13/mikais13/README.md

 ## 🚀 What I'm Up To

-- 💻 Building modern Web Applications with React, Next.js, and TailwindCSS among other technologies
+- 💻 Building modern Web Applications with React, Next.js, and Tailwind CSS among other technologies
 - 🤖 Exploring Machine Learning with scikit-learn
 - 👨‍💻 Improving my Data Structures and Algorithms Knowledge